Features of fantasy that (in my opinion) need to die horribly: Part IV

 (b) In not one of those thousand times has the actual psychological complexity of the situation been worked through.
 It’s simply treated as X happens, so characters do Y (often seeking revenge, as though there aren’t an infinite number of other ways to set up a revenge plot), and rather than having a character with complex motivations, it becomes a case of pinning all their behaviour on one event.
 It’s reductionist analysis at its absolute worst (up there with Rowling’s “Snape does what he does because he loved Lily Potter”).

 (c) Its handling in-story is often unrealistic.
 Fact is, most rapists aren’t crazy supervillains or Dark Lords or serial killers.
-The depressing fact is that most rapists are actually already known to the victim.
+Most rapists are actually already known to the victim.
 Along these lines, a moment’s thought about the Harry Potter universe would reveal the absolutely chilling potential of Rowling’s love potions – not that Rowling actually seems to notice, beyond the banal and offensive comment that Voldemort was incapable of love because his mother resorted to a potion to seduce his father.

-(d) It is entirely possible that one of the readers may have previous experience in this area.
-Which carries with it the danger that by resorting to this storytelling device, you are actually hurting a percentage of your readership, rather than engaging them.
-In fact, murder of all things is less problematic here, since murder victims aren’t going to be reading your work.
-Also, while it is comparatively easy to conjure up hypothetical scenarios where (fictional) murder may be justified, it is a good deal harder to construct a “justified” rape scene (the closest attempt I can think of is the 1970s film, Blood for Dracula, where Dracula can only feed on virgin blood, so our protagonist rapes a woman to save her.
-Given that the protagonist isn’t portrayed in a favourable light – to the point where Dracula is arguably more sympathetic – I’d argue that this is only a close attempt, since the film is really making the point that the protagonist is himself a monster).
+(d) Readers may have previous experience in this area: by resorting to this storytelling device, you are potentially hurting a percentage of your readership, rather than engaging them (murder of all things is less problematic, since murder victims aren’t going to be reading your work).
+Also, while it is comparatively easy to conjure up hypothetical scenarios where (fictional) murder may be justified, it is a good deal harder to construct a “justified” rape scene.
+The closest attempt I can think of is the 1970s film, Blood for Dracula, where Dracula can only feed on virgin blood, so our protagonist rapes a woman to save her.
+Given that the protagonist isn’t portrayed in a favourable light – to the point where Dracula is arguably more sympathetic – I’d argue that this is only a close attempt, since the film is really making the point that the protagonist is himself a monster.

 In short, rape as a plot device is bad, and authors need to stop using it.
 This (of course) applies to homosexual rape as much as it does heterosexual – having real-life straight women ogling fictional gay guys via rape scenes is not an improvement over the standard “male author uses rape to motivate a female character”.